AllenNeuralDynamics/parallax/docs/source/userGuideReticleCalib.rst

 Reticle Calibration
 --------------------

+**Setup**

+Before starting, ensure that the reticle is properly focused in all camera views.
+Calibration accuracy is highly dependent on image quality.

+*   Pay special attention to the center of the reticle (from -10 to 10 on both the x and y axes).
+These tick marks should be sharp and clear.
+*   Adjust the camera focus as needed to eliminate blurriness, which can significantly impact detection results.

 1. **Initiate Detection**

    Click the :blue:`Reticle Detection` button.
 You will be presented with two algorithm options:

    * **OpenCV**: Uses traditional computer vision methods (Hough line detection and morphology).
 It is fast but can be sensitive to glare on the reticle or metal reflections.
-   * **SuperPoint**: Uses a deep learning model (CNN) that is more robust to varying light conditions and occlusions, but may be slower without a GPU.
+   * **SuperPoint**: Uses a deep learning model (CNN) via the `sfm library <https://github.com/AllenNeuralDynamics/sfm.git>`_.
+It leverages SuperPoint + LightGlue for feature detection and COLMAP for localization.
+It is more robust to varying light conditions and occlusions, but may be slower without a GPU.

    Select the algorithm that best suits your setup.
 You can re-run detection if the initial attempt fails.